-Fuerteventura: areas and characteristics
+Fuerteventura: areas and features

 Puerto del Rosario (capital)

-A services city, home to many civil servants and professionals:
+Service city, home to many civil servants and professionals:

-- Population: approx. 42,000
+- Population: ~42,000 inhabitants

-- 2-bedroom flat rental: 500–850 €/month
+- 2-bedroom flat rental: €500-850/month

-- Location of the main commercial port
+- Headquarters of the main commercial port

 Corralejo (north)

-Classic tourist hub with a large international community:
+Classic tourist hub, large international community:

-- Natural dunes, unspoilt beaches
+- Natural dunes, pristine beaches

 Caleta de Fuste